the-Jinxist/go_journey/README.md

 - Filtering arrays and looping through them.
 - Slices: Declarind and Initializing them.
 They seem like weird stuff to be honest.

+### Day 4

+#### Learned:
+- Maps in Golang
+- Structs: Which has to be my favourite part about Golang so far.
+Syntax is very funky.
+I love it!